javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 `MutationObserver` is a built-in object that observes a DOM element and fires a callback when it detects a change.

-We'll first take a look at the syntax, and then explore a real-world use case, to see where such thing may be useful.
+We'll first take a look at the syntax, and then explore a real-world use case, to see where such a thing may be useful.

 ## Syntax